Corpus Christi Catholic Church, Maiden Lane: Restoration

 The church has undergone extensive renovation costing £1.5 million to remove the 1970s paint.
-It was re-opened by Cardinal Vincent Nichols, Archbishop of Westminster, in 2018, who dedicated the new Diocesan Shrine to the Blessed Sacrament.
+It was re-opened by Vincent Cardinal Nichols, Archbishop of Westminster, in 2018, who dedicated the new Diocesan Shrine to the Blessed Sacrament.
 The new Stations of the Cross were sculpted by Arthur Fleischmann and donated in his memory by his widow.
-A new Sodaility in honour of the Blessed Sacrament has been set up at this church.
+The Sodality in honour of the Blessed Sacrament founded in 1923 by Cardinal Bourne was re-established in 2016.
+In 2025, the church will be a Jubilee church for the Ordinary Jubilee called by Pope Francis, and as such a place of pilgrimage where pilgrims can obtain the Plenary Indulgence.